Phantom energy in the nonlinear response of a quantum many-body scar state: Abstract

 \section{Abstract}

-Strongly interacting quantum systems can exhibit emergent excitations that differ qualitatively from their microscopic degrees of freedom~\cite{Laughlin2000tto}.
-Here we study an emergent phenomenon that is intrinsic to such systems far from equilibrium: Namely, the transmutation of attractive interactions into repulsive interactions.
-We initialize an attractively interacting Bose gas in a highly excited and correlated nonthermal state~\cite{Kao2021tpo}, quench the confining potential, and measure how the kinetic and total energies evolve after the quench.
+Quantum many-body scars are notable as nonthermal states that exist at high energies.
+Here, we use attractively interacting dysprosium gases to create scar states that are stable enough be driven into a strongly nonlinear regime while retaining their character.
+We uncover an emergent nonlinear many-body phenomenon, the effective transmutation of attractive interactions into repulsive interactions.
+We measure how the kinetic and total energies evolve after quenching the confining potential.
 Although the bare interactions are attractive, the low-energy degrees of freedom evolve as if they repel each other: Thus, their kinetic energy paradoxically \emph{decreases} as the gas is compressed.
-We quantify the missing ``phantom'' energy by benchmarking our experimental results against generalized hydrodynamics (GHD) calculations~\cite{CastroAlvaredo2016ehi,Bertini2016tio}.
+The missing ``phantom'' energy is quantified by benchmarking our experimental results against generalized hydrodynamics calculations.
 We present evidence that the missing kinetic energy is stored in very high-momentum modes.

-Interactions can restructure the low-energy spectra of quantum systems: Thus, the elementary excitations of a system of fermionic atoms can be bosons (if the system goes superfluid) or anyons (if it enters the fractional quantum Hall regime)~\cite{moessner2021tpm}.
+Interactions can restructure the low-energy spectra of quantum systems~\cite{Laughlin2000tto}: Thus, the elementary excitations of a system of fermionic atoms can be bosons (if the system goes superfluid) or anyons (if it enters the fractional quantum Hall regime)~\cite{moessner2021tpm}.
 Traditionally, this notion of emergence was thought to be restricted to ground states.
 The highly excited states of generic interacting systems are not expected to support long-lived, particle-like excitations: Instead, the degrees of freedom of the system rapidly exchange energy as the system equilibrates.
-Over the past decade, however, experiments and simulations have shown that interacting many-body quantum systems can evade thermalization for very long timescales, either because they are approximately integrable~\cite{Kinoshita2006aqn} or because they possess special ``quantum many-body scar'' eigenstates~\cite{Bernien2017pmd,Serbyn2021qms}.
-It is natural to ask whether highly excited quantum matter can host emergent properties that are absent at low temperature.
+Over the past decade, however, experiments and simulations have shown that some many-body quantum systems can evade thermalization for very long timescales; they can persist in prethermal states either because they are approximately integrable~\cite{Kinoshita2006aqn} or because they possess special ``quantum many-body scar'' eigenstates~\cite{Vafek2017eoe,Bernien2017pmd,Turner2018web,Moudgalya2018ees,Khemani2019soi,Serbyn2021qms,Moudgalya2022qms}.
+Scars are expected to be unstable to weak perturbations~\cite{Lin2020sto}.
+Thus, the response experiments that would normally be used to characterize a stable phase of matter are generally not applicable to scars.
+While scar linear response has been probed~\cite{Kao2021tpo}, \emph{nonlinear} response experiments that reveal the lifetimes and other emergent properties of elementary excitations would generally be inaccessible as driving a scar out of steady state is expected to make it disintegrate.